wandb/docs/content/guides/models/registry/organize-with-tags.md

 Like other artifacts, you can fetch an artifact from W&B without creating a run or you can create a run and fetch the artifact within that run.

-Based on your use case, copy and paste one of the code cells below to view an artifact version's tags.
-Ensure to replace the values in `<>` with your own.
+Copy and paste an appropriate code cells below to add or modify an artifact version's tag.
+Replace the values in `<>` with your own.

 The proceeding code snippet shows how to fetch and view an artifact version's tags without creating a new run:
 ```python title="Add a tag to an artifact version without creating a new run"